Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Mulch: No. The soil around the plant should dry quickly.

-Prune: Prune only lightly to shape and trim any time of year.
+Prune: Prune only lightly to shape any time of year.
 Prune more severely only in mid to late summer, but do not remove more than one-third of the plant.
 Pruning makes the plant susceptible to disease, especially in humid situations.

 Litter: Wet fruit.

 Propagation: Seed collected and planted in the fall or stratified and planted in the spring.
 Stored seed must be stratified.
-Semi-hardwood tip cuttings, 4-5" long, with their bottom leaves stripped, and covered or dipped in rooting hormone, can be placed in a sandy, moist, well draining planting mix.
+Semi-hardwood tip cuttings, 4-5" (10-12.7cm) long, with their bottom leaves stripped, and covered or dipped in rooting hormone, can be placed in a sandy, moist, well draining planting mix.
 They will root in 2-3 months.

 Pests: Fire blight, root rot if overwatered, scale, and thrips.
 Most diseases occur in moist environments.